Should you buy property in Australia - 2025?

 📊 What's happening?

-The price-to-income ratio has significantly worsened, jumping 31% from 7.
+Australian housing has become significantly less affordable, jumping from 7.

 Key numbers: